STAT545-UBC-hw-2018-19/hw09-figalit/make-hw/README.md

     - run snippets of R code
     - run an entire R script
     - render an R Markdown document (or R script)
+    - run a Python script and incorporate it into the make activity for analysis
   * The interface between RStudio and `make`
   * How to use `make` from the shell
   * How Git facilitates the process of building a pipeline